List of GoBots characters: Dozer

-BulldozerMan, or simply DozerMan, Bulldozer or Dozer, was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.
+BulldozerMan, or simply DozerMan, Bulldozer or Dozer, originally appeared as one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.
+Dozer also appears in Challenge of the GoBots.

-Animated series

-The Guardians set up a lab to test their power suits on Earth.
-With Defendor and Blaster patrolling the lab Baron Von Joy and Path Finder test a new suit on Dozer.

-Dozer appeared in the episode "The Third Column."

 Dumper

-Gobot-Dumper, is a fictional character in the Gobots toyline, and the subsequent Challenge of the Gobots cartoon that transforms from a Guardian into a dump truck.
+Dumper is a Guardian Gobot with the alt mode of a dump truck.

-Dumper was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Reception

 Dumper was chosen as the 9th goofiest Gobot name by Topless Robot.

 Animated series

 The Guardians set up a lab to test their power suits on Earth.
-Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attacked the lab, but it was defended by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
-Although the Guardians were winning the battle, an accidental backfire from Baron Von Joy's weapon allowed the Renegades to escape.
+Cy-Kill, Cop-Tur, Crasher, Geeper-Creeper, Pincher, and Snoop attack the lab, but are confronted by Leader-1, Baron Von Joy, Blaster, Dozer, Dumper, Road Ranger, Scooter, Scratch and Turbo.
+Although the Guardians are initially winning the battle, an accidental backfire from Baron Von Joy's weapon allows the Renegades to escape.

 Books

 Dumper was featured in the 1986 children's book Collision Course Comet - Robo Machine Featuring The Challenge Of Gobots where he fought the Renegade Gobot Crasher.